dagster-io/dagster-cloud-action/CONTRIBUTING.md

 # see also dagster-cloud-action-test
 ```

+It is recommended to test the release with both Serverless and Hybrid deployments.

+Serverless:
+- GitLab: Deploy to a test organization in Dagster+ after updating the image version in the CI/CD file.
+- GitHub: Deploy to a test organization in Dagster+ with both PEX and docker deployments.

+Hybrid:
+- GitHub: Create a new branch in the [Hooli repo](https://github.com/dagster-io/hooli-data-eng-pipelines) to update the tags with the new version in the CI/CD file.
+Push your changes and open a PR to test the deployment to Dagster+.

 # Step 5b.
 Iterate

 If you make any changes and rebuild the rc, you need to retag and push the release tag: